ann4boss/ann4boss.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to display in Biography blox
 organizations:
-  - name: University of Fribourg/Bern
+  - name: University of Fribourg and University of Bern

 # Social network links
 # Need to use another icon?
 Simply download the SVG icon to your `assets/media/icons/` folder.